 Socrates encounters an unnamed acquaintance to whom he recounts the events of the day.

 Hippocrates had awakened Socrates before daybreak.
 He informs Socrates that Protagoras has arrived in Athens the previous day, which Hippocrates only learned of late at night, for he had spent the daylight hours in the countryside, chasing after a runaway slave.
 This strenuous

 Socrates corrects the young man: Protagoras actually arrived two days ago.
 Socrates has already attended the first full day of discussions at Kallias' house.2

 Hippocrates means to dissolve his relations with family and friends, of whom Socrates is one (?µ?? t?? ?ta????
 [313b1]), in order to associate with Protagoras, not out of political ambition, but to be made wise.
-The young man jokes that the sophist has wronged him "because he is the only wise man and doesn't make me one (310d5?6)."
+The young man jokes that the sophist has wronged him ‘because he is the only wise man and doesn't make me one’ (310d5?6).

+Socrates warns of the danger of being poisoned by what is on offer from sophists.
 Just as grocers sell food for the body, some of it perchance spoiled, sophists sell food for the soul.
 Unlike provisions from the market, which may be carried off and tested by experts in the kitchen, the latter must be consumed immediately upon purchase.

 Later, at Kallias' house, Socrates presents himself and Hippocrates to Protagoras.
 The sophist asks whether they prefer to confer privately or in public.
 The intentions of some must be kept secret, requiring private discussion, as in the case of nephews and protégés of rulers (discussed below).
 As Protagoras desires to give a public demonstration, he thanks Socrates for providently bringing him someone whose intentions may be discussed openly.